AugmentedFifth/ataraxia/src/chapter_3.md

 too.
-For that, ataraxia provides just a few constructs (essentially built-in [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function)) that you can use, as well as the ability to make any of your own that your heart desires, thanks to teh first-class status of functions.
+For that, ataraxia provides just a few constructs (essentially built-in [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function)) that you can use, as well as the ability to make any of your own that your heart desires, thanks to the first-class status of functions.

 ### if